Jan Russ: Casting career

 In 2006, Russ was responsible for choosing the winners of Dolly magazine's search for Neighbours' next big stars competition.
 She had to go through seven thousand taped entries over several weeks, before starting live auditions.
 Adelaide Kane (Lolly Allen) and Sam Clark (Ringo Brown) were eventually chosen and given a three-month contract with the show.
 The Dolly competition ran again in 2008 and Russ handpicked Mauricio Merino Jr. and Chelsea Jones to star as Simon and Tegan Freeman, respectively.

 In March 2009, Russ' future with Neighbours was called into question following a backstage "shakeup".
-It was announced that FremantleMedia, the series production company, were planning to bring in an external casting agency.
+It was announced that FremantleMedia, the series production company, was planning to bring in an external casting agency.
 Fremantle's spokesman said "The casting role is critical to the show, it is an enormous job and it continues to grow by the day.
 We continue to discuss with Jan her role with the show, as her skill and talents are incredible".
 Two months later, it was announced that Russ was in discussions about her future with the show and about her involvement in the Dolly magazine competition and the 25th Anniversary.
+However, Russ was told by the then-producers that she was being let go and was being given her four weeks notice.
+Russ told David Knox of TV Tonight: "So I just sat there for a month, absolutely devastated.
+Totally devastated.
+I couldn't believe that after 26 years that's what I was given.
+I think they probably felt 'She's a bit old now, we want young blood.'
+But you can't replace experience and knowledge."
 Russ worked as casting director for Grundy Television, and its successor FremantleMedia for a total of twenty-five years.

-In 2010, it was revealed that Russ would be casting a new television project, created and developed by the McMahon Entertainment Group.
+In 2010, it was announced that Russ would be casting a new television project, created and developed by the McMahon Entertainment Group.

 Acting

 Russ has had acting roles in Division 4, Homicide and The Clinic.
 Russ had a guest role as Mrs Daniels on Prisoner before she became the casting director.

 Russ appeared at the Melbourne International Comedy Festival in 2009 and in September of that year, she made a guest appearance in City Homicide alongside Daniel MacPherson, whom she cast in Neighbours in 1998.
 Russ had not performed on television since Prisoner in 1982.
 Her character was Robyn Turner, a community volunteer.
 Russ said she received an email from the City Homicide casting team, which said there was a role they wanted to see her for and would she be interested in auditioning.
 Russ call her audition "bizarre" and "strange".
+Russ also teaches acting.